MileBuurmeijer/OPCUA-Player/README.md

-usage: java -classpath %classpath OPCUAPlayerServer -datafile 'filename1' -configfile 'filename2' replace filename1 and filename2 with references to your files without the 'quotes' around them both data files are CSV based and examples can be found under resources/sample data sets
+usage: java -classpath %classpath OPCUAPlayerServer -datafile 'filename1' -configfile 'filename2' replace filename1 and filename2 with references to your files without the 'quotes' around them both data files are CSV based and an example configuration file and data set can be found under resources

 description:
 - plays a data file with timestamped measurements (or whatever data points there are in the file)